Albany parents furious over racist Instagram settlements for students

 RELATED: Racist Instagram page prompts protest, disgust at Albany HS

-Parents are furious at the Albany School Board over lawsuits the district settled to the tune of four-hundred-thousand dollars and counting.
-That money is going to students who posted racist images of other students on Instagram last year.
+Parents are furious at the Albany School Board over lawsuits the district settled to the tune of $400,000 and counting.

 One mom who did not want to be identified because she says she's become a target of racist websites described some of the posts, "images of herself compared to a gorilla and her friends with nooses tied around their necks."